Gapti/MonsterClinic/Monster Clinic/Assets/EG - Align Editor/readme.txt

 - make objects face the camera (last used camera on the scene)
 - switch values for every transform in the selection with the next one

+Everything can be made from the editor windows and at runtime through scripts.
+See Example scenes.

 _________
 Installation